Budget

 When will the budget be final?

-The preliminary budget will be presented to the Board of Trustees in April.
-Nothing will be decided until the board votes to approve the proposed budget on June 26, 2025.
+The preliminary budget for the 2025-26 school year will be presented to the Austin ISD Board of Trustees in April.
+No decisions will be made until the Board votes to approve the proposed budget on June 26, 2025.
+If approved, the budget will take effect on July 1, 2025.

 What is Austin ISD’s expected budget shortfall for the 2025-26 school year?